-Short Papers (2 @ 30 points each): Students are required to write two short papers.
-Paper topics will be provided ahead of time and will reflect the material covered in the course.
+Short Paper (30 points): Students are required to write a short paper in the course.
+The paper topic will be provided ahead of time and will reflect the material covered in the course.
 Papers should summarize and analyze the core ethical issues associated with the subject and incorporate relevant course readings.
 All sources need to be cited correctly in MLA or APA format.
-Papers should be no less than four full pages and no more than five total pages, double spaced, 1" margins, and size 10 or 12 font.
+Papers should be no less than four full pages and no more than five total pages, double-spaced, 1" margins, and size 10 or 12 font.

 Papers should be submitted in docx or pdf format.
-All assignments will be submitted through Unicheck to ensure proper citations.
+All papers will be submitted through Unicheck to ensure proper citations.
 Citations should be paraphrased and properly cited.
 Papers that contain over a 15% matching rate will be scrutinized for appropriate citations.
 If plagiarism is detected, students may be referred to Student Services and may fail the course.
-Assignments will be graded within a week of the due date. (i, ii, iii, iv).
+Short papers will be graded within a week of the due date. (i, ii, iii, iv).

-Examinations (4 @ 75 points each): Four exams will be administered online using Respondus Monitor.
+Examinations (4 @ 75 points each): Four Exams will be administered online using LockDown Browser.
 Students will have a 90-minute time limit.
 Although you may use your textbook, try to avoid doing so because you will run out of time.
 To be successful, you must know the concepts and ideas from the course before starting the exam.
 The exams may contain true/false, multiple-choice, matching, and essay questions.
 Each test must be completed before the ending date/time indicated on the schedule.
-Exams cannot be submitted late.
-Study guides will be provided in the module section of the course.
+Exams cannot be submitted late!
+Study guides are provided in the module section of the course.